tsloughter/rebar3.org/content/en/docs/workflow.md

 Rebar3 tracks all the applications declared in your rebar.config files and should be able to track all required changes.

 There are a few edge cases where this is not possible and may lead to weird bugs, specifically when you are changing your project structure.
-If you are moving from a single-app project to an umbrella project (i.e. all source files move from `src/` to `apps/myapp/src`) or the opposite, there are chances that various artifacts in the _build directory will conflict with each other.
+If you are moving from a single-app project to an umbrella project (i.e. all source files move from <code>src/</code> to <code>apps/myapp/src</code>) or the opposite, there are chances that various artifacts in the <code>_build</code> directory will conflict with each other.
 Delete it and ask for a fresh build in this case.

 {{< /blocks/callout >}}

 The next thing you'll want to do is add dependencies to your project.
-See the [Dependencies](doc:dependencies) section for this.
+See the [Dependencies](/docs/dependencies) section for this.
 Adding dependencies does not automatically integrate them to your project, however.

 The `{deps, [...]}` configuration value tells rebar3 which dependencies to fetch and download and track, but that's as far as it goes.
 You must then configure your application to make use of the dependency: